 - Need for good governance – businesses that have boards or who do monthly management reporting tend to place a high value on cash flow forecasting.
-Indeed, they often already pay for it.
-And Float means they can access their forecast whenever they want, not just at the end of the month.
+Float means they can access their forecast whenever they want, not just at the end of the month.
 It also means that their advisors (in this case, you) can spend more time providing commentary and consultancy and less time updating a spreadsheet.

 Clients who typically ignore your efforts to sell a cash flow forecasting service might be those that:

-- Cash crisis – clients who find themselves lurching from crisis to crisis, but have been unwilling to take steps to fix this by adopting financial systems and processes which would prevent this.
+- Are in a cash crisis – clients who find themselves lurching from crisis to crisis, but have been unwilling to take steps to fix this by adopting financial systems and processes which would prevent this.

-- Staying put – clients that are in a low-growth phase and are content to remain there.
+- Want to stay put – clients that are in a low-growth phase and are content to remain there.

-- Informal processes – clients that have no corporate governance or have yet to show an interest in planning and reporting against a plan.
+- Have informal processes – clients that have no corporate governance or have yet to show an interest in planning and reporting against a plan.

 “At first I thought the best clients for Float were the ones going through cash flow difficulties and who didn’t have great cash management systems in place.
 However I soon realised that the clients that got the most out of Float were the ones at the ‘top of the class’ that had their data and processes figured out, and were actively interested in managing their cash.” – Avery Dorland, Windigo Online

-In order to increase your billings with Float, we recommend you create a top tier cash flow forecasting service for your most engaged or highest value customers.
-This will both add value to your highest package, and hopefully entice more clients to upgrade.
+In order to increase your billings with Float, we recommend you create a cash flow forecasting service for your most engaged customers.
+This will both add value to your offering, and, we hope, entice more clients to upgrade.